Rosie O’Donnell Wanted To Support Politicians Opposing Trump, But Broke FEC Rules By Donating Too Much

 Rosie O’Donnell, who the New York Post calls Donald Trump’s “arch-nemesis,” reportedly broke the Federal Election Commission rules by donating too much money to politicians opposing Trump and his agenda.
-O’Donnell said that it was “Nothing nefarious…I was not choosing to over donate….If 2700 is the cut off – [candidates] should refund the money.”
+O’Donnell said that it was, “Nothing nefarious…I was not choosing to over donate….If 2,700 is the cut off – [candidates] should refund the money.”

 According to the rules set forth by the FEC, the limit that individuals can donate to a candidate is $2,700 for each election.
 However, it’s possible to donate more than $2,700 per candidate if the donations are given separately for the primaries, runoffs, and general elections.

 O’Donnell claimed that she mostly makes donations through ActBlue, often at night when she wants to “quell” her anxiety regarding the state of politics today.
-She believes that the platform ActBlue should be monitoring donation limits, and should not allow anything over the FEC rule limit.
+She believes that ActBlue should be monitoring donation limits, and should not allow anything over the FEC rule limit.

-If O’Donnell didn’t know about the FEC rules, that might explain why she over donated around $5,400 to five candidates.
+If O’Donnell didn’t know about the FEC rules, that might explain why she over-donated around $5,400 to five candidates.
 However, some point out that she used different New York addresses for each donation, and sometimes even different name variations.

 RUH ROH‼️????????????@Rosie caught red handed…..again‼️